-And yes, they are absolutely right.
+And yes, breast is awesome.
 There is nothing more beneficial, more nutrient-filled, more customized, more nourishing, more filling, and healthier for your baby than breastmilk.

-However, there are some cases where moms of newborns are not able to or do not want to breastfeed their child.
+However, there are some cases where moms of newborns cannot or do not want to breastfeed their children.
 Everyone’s body and circumstances are different, and sometimes supplementation is absolutely the best choice.

 For me, I have always been gung-ho on breastfeeding.
 I was (gratefully) able to breastfeed my daughter until she was 14 months old.
 However, with my son, it was a whole other ballgame.

 He was much larger than she was as an infant.
 Much hungrier, too.
-While I had an over-abundance of milk supply with my daughter, with my son that simply wasn’t the case.
+While I had an over-abundance of milk supply with my daughter, that wasn’t the case with my son.

 Every time he would eat, he would take everything I had from both of my breasts.
 And by the time my body filled up enough to pump and save, he would wake up ready to eat again.
 I just – could NOT – keep up with that little linebacker boy of mine.

-I also knew that I would only go the organic route.
-Non-organic formulas are known to have ingredients that are not only questionable, but downright scary.
-Between pesticides, herbicides, and fungicides based from sulfates, corn syrup solids, and vitamins derived from petroleums, I was not willing to have my son exposed to toxins that could ultimately damage his body, immune system, and overall development.
+I also knew that I would only go the organic infant formula route.
+Non-organic formulas are known to have ingredients that are not only questionable but downright scary.
+Between pesticides, herbicides, and fungicides based from sulfates, corn syrup solids, and vitamins derived from petroleums, I was not willing to have my son exposed to toxins that could ultimately damage his body, immune system and overall development.

 So, after tons of research and lots of ingredient-dissecting, these were the top 5 organic infant formula brands I was the most comfortable with:

-One thing to notice about Baby’s Only, is that the formulas are all labeled as “toddler formula” at the top of each container.
-According to the company who markets this formula, this is done to encourage breastfeeding until age 1.
+One thing to notice about Baby’s Only is that the formulas are all labeled as “toddler formula” at the top of each container.
+According to the company that markets this formula, this is done to encourage breastfeeding until age 1.
 However, if you needed to use formula before age 1, this formula meets the same nutritional standards set forth for infant formula.

 This formula was most available in the stores near us, so we found ourselves getting this brand for our son the most often (though we have used all of the brands listed in this post, and loved them all!)
 It has no corn syrup solids, lutein for eyes, prebiotic for immunity, iron fortified for red blood cell development, and also meets the standards for infant nutrition.
 They also have formula options that are for sensitive tummies to combat fussiness and gas, as well as non-DHA and soy options, too.
 Our son struggled with gas issues in the first couple of months, so the sensitive option was great for him.